 - Ribs – In-molded thermoplastic designs, ribs are often manufactured to reinforce the walls of a plastic part.
 Ribs are useful when wanting to increase the strength of a part without adding to the overall wall thickness, and ribs often need to be taken into consideration when designing a particular plastic part.

 Walls designed to be too thick wastes material, money, and can negatively affect part performance.
 Retlaw’s designers will help your product strike the balance between proper function and cost-efficiency.

 The angle at which plastic parts are removed from their mold is known as the draft, and it is vital to the overall structure of the plastic part.
-A “vertical” draft can be detrimental to the plastic part in question, therefore CNC engineers understand a degree of draft is necessary when manufacturing and removing a plastic part from its mold.
+A “vertical” draft can be detrimental to the plastic part in question, therefore CNC engineers understand a degree of the draft is necessary when manufacturing and removing a plastic part from its mold.

 The radius of a plastic part refers to the sharpness of the edges of each corner.
 Edges which are too sharp can greatly increase stress concentration, which could actually lead to eventual part failure.
 Sharp corners need to be rounded slightly in order to lessen the stress concentrations, meaning the edge’s radius needs to be taken into consideration when manufacturing a molded part.